codecks-io/react-sticky-box/README.md

 ## `position: sticky`

 `StickyBox` is based on the fairly new `position: sticky` feature.
-And it doesn't work in any context (yet!?).
-In case it doesn't stick, try and minimize the use of `overflow` and `z-index` within the parents of the container.
+Browsers might still expose some buggy behaviour with this property.
+In case it doesn't work as expected, try and minimize the use of `overflow` and `z-index` within the parents of the container.
 Also expect inconsistent behaviour if your container is positioned via `translate3D`.

 Browsers that don't [support](https://caniuse.com/#feat=css-sticky) `position: sticky` will fall back to a `position: relative` behaviour.